omgits0mar/Face-Emotion-Recognition/README.md

 The model achieved an accuracy of 94% on training set and 68% on the test set, which is competitive with other state-of-the-art models for emotion recognition.

-The following is a real-live video demonstrating the sample run of the project
+The following is a real-live video demonstrating the sample run of the project with me testing it :)

 <video width="640" height="360" controls autoplay loop>
   <source src="Final_edit_final.mp4">